Alifuru people: Culture

 Generally these people keep their traditional self-sufficient ways in matters of social organization, food and dress.
 The women often wear a characteristic funnel-shaped basket like a backpack.

 Alfur people usually have little contact with the more urbanized society of coastal towns, which includes the transmigrasi settlers.
-Their chief of war was chief Ambon I The Alfur retained a custom of headhunting until the 1940s.
+The Alfur retained a custom of headhunting until the 1940s.
 Currently, they were under the leadership of chief Ambuk Abah Ampalang (Alfur name).

-Alfurs participated on wars such as fights with other tribes to deter enemies from attacking them.
-They act like soldiers and armed with machetes, knives, spears, javelin, bows and arrows and muskets for higher ranking officials. their main armour is leather armor.
+Alfurs participated in wars such as fights with other tribes to deter enemies from attacking them.
+They act like soldiers and are armed with machetes, knives, spears, javelin, bows and arrows and muskets for higher-ranking officials. their main armour is leather armor.
 In some cases, Alfurs seek help from the Wemale people because they are one alliance.

 The Alifuru Council claims to represent them to the Indonesian Government.